 Section 3.
-Creation Of Antifraud Plan Creation / Submission
+Antifraud Plan Creation / Submission

-- A. An insurer, if required by a Department of Insurance, subject to [insert appropriate state code], shall create an antifraud plan which documents outlining the insurer's antifraud efforts. - B. An insurer shall develop a written plan within [insert number of days based upon state law] days after obtaining its license to transact business within this state or within [insert number of days] days after beginning to engage in the business of insurance. - C. submit to the Commissioner [or Fraud Bureau] a detailed description the procedures it will follow when instances of insurance fraud or suspected insurance fraud are brought to its attention, of the company's antifraud plan.
-All antifraud plans submitted shall be subject to review by the Commissioner.
-The Department of Insurance has the right to review an insurer's antifraud plan in order to determine compliance with appropriate state laws. - D. An insurer shall submit their antifraud plan in accordance with all state laws, regulations and requirements.
+- A. An insurer, subject to [insert appropriate state code], shall create an antifraud plan which documents the insurer's antifraud efforts. - B. An insurer shall develop a written plan within [insert number of days based upon state law] days after obtaining its license to transact business within this state or within [insert number of days] days after beginning to engage in the business of insurance. - C. The Department of Insurance has the right to review an insurer's antifraud plan in order to determine compliance with appropriate state laws. - D. An insurer shall submit their antifraud plan in accordance with all state laws, regulations and requirements.